Maculos/Maculos/README.md

 - I'm currently learning how to be human.

 #### The stuff might make it out of my brain sometime Soon™
-- Some sort of automation settings for my k8s cluster and containers
+- Finally replacing my slapdash deployments with proper containers
 - Hackathon season is coming up so that's gonna take a while for me to cobble together ideas.
 - at some point ill just make a tiny lil robot that carries around my plants bc its a decent way to show my skills